-Set the heartbeat period to the desired value (in seconds).
+To change the heartbeat period on the Windows node, set the heartbeat period to the desired value (in seconds).
 You should only change this value at the recommendation of SGI support.
 The same value must be used on all nodes in the cluster.
-For more information, see the section about mtcp_hb_period in the CXFS 7 Administrator Guide for SGI InfiniteStorage.
+Edit the following DWORD registry value: